 Question 3: Where’s your majority of traffic from?

 Best Magento Hosting Provider would analyze and figure out the location of the majority of your user-base and give you the closest possible server location.
-This is why every store needs a CDN.

-Top Magento Hosting Providers Review
+Top Magento Hosting Provider Review

 |10 global locations||Yes||Yes||No||No|